sachaker/aud.io/data/text/outline.md

 ## Broad objectives

-- Determine training dataset
-- Determine model to be used
 - Successfully transfer specific voice styles from videos (must be high quality output)
 - Deploy system via an iOS app or web interface